tanthehack/re-code-report/report.typ

     \
     The system architecture describes the structure of the system and the components that make up the system.
 It provides a high-level overview of how the system will be designed and how the components will interact with each other.
 The system architecture for the proposed system is detailed in this section.

     The proposed intelligent code review application is composed of several components designed to streamline and enhance the code review process.
-These components include the Code Importer or Fetcher mechanism (Github integration or manually importing code), a simple static analysis engine, a user-friendly interface for users, a recommendations module or generator (Dolphin Mixtral model), and a comprehensive reporting system.
+These components include the Code Importer or Fetcher mechanism (Github integration or manually importing code), a simple static analysis engine, a user-friendly interface for users, a recommendations module or generator (CodeLlama Model), and a comprehensive reporting system.
 The functions of the components of the architecture are as follows:

     *Code Importer/Fetcher:*
     \